matoy/AzureReservedInstanceUsageCheck/README.md

 You can find a script example in monitoring-script-example folder which makes a GET request, outputs the result and looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.

-Calling the function pnce a day should be enough since information given by the Azure API are in a daily basis.
+Calling the function once a day should be enough since information given by the Azure API are on a daily basis.

-You can modify reservation usage 'warning' and 'critical' thresholds within the get paramaters of the URL (just add &warning=90&critical=80 for example).
+You can modify reservation usage 'warning' and 'critical' thresholds within the GET paramaters of the URL (just add &warning=90&critical=80 for example).

 Default values are 99 and 98.

-This is an example of what i get in Centreon:
+This is an example of what you'd get in Centreon:
 ![alt text](https://github.com/matoy/AzureReservedInstanceUsageCheck/blob/main/img/screenshot2.png?raw=true)